 Adrian C. Gallo

-When not science-ing you can find me running in circles, mountain biking, playing soccer, or finally reading all the books I’ve neglected to finished during my PhD.
+When not working you can find me running in circles, mountain biking, playing soccer, rock climbing, or trying to learn how to ski.
 To learn more about my history read my Background.

 Download my CV